open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 didn't get the CE certification.
 That's why we can't legally sell the products, but it's a goal.
 Right now we have the supply shortage of microcontrollers which causes the prototyping process to hold because we can't source STM 32 microcontrollers.
-In the beginning the goal is to have a set of hardware components ready to sell with a portfolio for educational reasons and research institutes.
+In the beginning, the goal is to have a set of hardware components ready to sell with a portfolio for educational reasons and research institutes.
 There was a connection with the Uni Freiburg and different other universities who are interested.
 This is a low entry point because you don't